lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-26-Multiset-Ordering.md

 ---

-The title of this post is identical to the title of a [seminal paper](https://doi.org/10.1145/359138.359142) by Nachum Dershowitz and Zohar Manna, whom I knew as a graduate student at Stanford.
+The title of this post is identical to the title of a [seminal paper](https://doi.org/10.1145/359138.359142) by Nachum Dershowitz and Zohar Manna, both of whom I knew as a graduate student at Stanford.
 (I had the privilege of doing some directed reading under Zohar's supervision.)
-A *multiset* is a concept of collection that differs from a set in that multiple occurrences of elements are significant.
+*Multisets* are collections, like sets except that multiple occurrences of elements are significant.
 Computer scientists typically encounter them as a way of specifying the concept of sorting: to transform an input list into an output